12amogha/vastra.ai/README.md

-# Vastra.ai: Transforming Fashion Marketing with AI
+# vastra.ai

-Vastra.ai leverages advanced Machine Learning Models for predictive fast fashion trend forecasting and optimizing influencer selection.
+vastra.ai leverages advanced Machine Learning Models for predictive fast fashion trend forecasting and optimizing influencer selection.
 Our platform maximizes Gen Z engagement and turnover rates by integrating trends and influencers, enhancing brand resonance, driving customer engagement, and maintaining a competitive edge in the fashion industry.
 We empower brands to make data-driven decisions that maximize ROI.

 ## Key Features